Increased Access to Psychological Services for the LGBTIQ+ Community

 Aboriginal and Torres Strait Islander LGBTIQ+ Brotherboy and Sistergirl participants can also access trauma-informed psychological support under the trial, including cultural healing retreats.

 Appointments can be made through the Centre for Human Potential (07 3211 1117) or by asking for a referral from affiliated organisations including (but not limited to) Diverse Voices (QLife), QuAC, Open Doors, Centre for Human Potential, Wendybird, Roses in the Ocean, Indigilez, Gar’ban’djee’lum, True Relationships, or BrookRED.

-Appointments will be scheduled at one of the providing locations:
+Appointments can be scheduled at one of the providing locations: